HOW COWBELL GIVES BACK

-Greener Pastures Community Fund donations to McMaster Children’s Hospital assist in building a bright and colourful outdoor therapeutic play area for children within the mental health unit.
-At present, these patients do not have access to an outdoor area.
+Greener Pastures Community Fund donations to McMaster Children’s Hospital assisted in building an outdoor therapeutic play area within the mental health unit (completed Oct 2018).
+Current donations are going toward necessary renovations to the Pediatric Hematology/Oncology Clinic.

 Children's Health Foundation

 Children’s Health Foundation receives donations from the Greener Pastures Community Fund to support the Music Therapy Program for patients to improve areas of health, functioning, and well-being within a therapeutic relationship with an accredited music therapist.